How-to: Texas Amateur Radio Operator License Plate

 As you will notice the form allows you to get identical Amateur Radio Operator plates on up to three vehicles, with the requirement that the vehicles all 3 need to be registered to the same licensed Amateur Radio Operator.

-If you currently have “Handicap” license plates on your car, you will need include a copy of form VTR-214 to ensure your specialty plates include the International Symbol of Access.
+If you currently have so-called “Handicap” license plates on your car, you will need include a copy of form VTR-214 to ensure your specialty plates include the International Symbol of Access.
 The appropriate form is available here.

 Once the form(s) are completed, they need to be submitted to your local Tax Assessor-Collector’s Office, temporary tags and a new registration sticker will be generated on the spot, and within a few weeks you should receive your new specialty license plates in the mail.